SEI-R-2-22/u3_lesson_redux_middleware/README.md

 }
 ```

 Now we have access to this function via `props`.
-Because this is an api request, we'll want to call this when ever our component mounts, let's import `useEffect` from `react`:
+Because this is an API request, we'll want to call this whenever our component mounts, let's import `useEffect` from `react`:

 ```js
 import React, { useEffect } from 'react'
 ```

-Now set up a `useEffect` that involes the `fetchDepartments` function:
+Now set up a `useEffect` that involves the `fetchDepartments` function:

 ```js
 useEffect(() => {